fhocoursera/Pratical_Machine_learning_Project/README.md

 print (acc_rpart <- cm_rpart$overall[1])
 ```

-A 49.8% accuracy is pretty bad; we do better with Random Forests!!
+A 49.8% accuracy is pretty bad.
+The out of sample error rate is 1-0.498 or 0.502.
+We could use cross validation and maybe a Random
+Forest would be a better predictor!!

 ## Random Forests